Request for Proposals

 Each Soul of the City grant application must provide for three common outputs:

-- Curriculum – All awarded applicants will submit a full curriculum outlining their program including individual lesson plans at the end of the grant period.
-The curriculum and each lesson plan must, at a minimum, follow the outline of the curricula found on the National Endowment for the Humanities’ Edsitementwebsite.
+Social Emotional Learning Program Approach – All awarded applicants will submit a full program outlining their SEL approach encompassing the five core competencies of social emotional learning established by the Collaborative for Academic Social Emotional Learning (CASEL) with lesson plans to integrate into their current program curriculum at the end of the grant period.
+Each lesson plan must, at a minimum, follow the outline of the curricula found on the National Endowment for the Humanities’ Edsitement website.
 The only exception is that the lesson plans need not identify individual content standards.
+4

-Both the curriculum documents and the evaluation report will be collected and archived as part of HumanitiesDC’s DC Digital Museum.
+The SEL Comprehensive Plan, Lesson Plans, Staff Training and Evaluation will be collected and archived as part of HumanitiesDC’s DC Digital Museum

 Eagerness to Work Closely with HDC Grants Officers